Georgia 4-H Summer Camp

 Cloverleaf Camp and Marine Resources Camp

-Burton 4-H Center plays host to one of the many UGA Cooperative Extension 4-H Summer Camps.
+Burton 4-H Center plays host to one of the many UGA Extension 4-H Summer Camps.
 Other camp locations include: Jekyll Island 4-H Center, Wahsega 4-H Center, Rock Eagle 4-H Center, and Fortson 4-H Center.
-4-H Camp on Tybee Island is a week-long experience that includes visits to the beach and local historical sites, dances, and many other fun and exciting activities.
+4-H Camp on Tybee Island is a week-long experience that includes visits to the beach and many other fun and exciting activities.
 4-H Camp is a fun and rewarding experience.
 Cooperation and character building, along with just having a great time, are all part of the camping adventure.

-Junior Camp will be held at Burton 4-H Center this year!
-To find out more information please go to: georgia4h.org/camp/#dates.
+Cloverleaf Camp will be held at Burton 4-H Center this year!

 - Classes & Activities

 - Tentative Cloverleaf Camp 2015 Schedule

 - What to Bring

 - Slideshows from Summer Camp 2014